 Type of exhibition

 Good news, TeamLab Borderless is a permanent exhibition!
-You will likely be able to see it on your next trip to Japan without problem.
+You will likely be able to see it on your next trip to Japan after the relocation (temporarily closed).
 TeamLab Planets, on the other hand, is another story.
-Since TeamLab Planets is basically an extension of TeamLab Borderless, it is programmed to last until the end of 2022.
-I have confidence, though, that it will last longer because it was initially programmed to last until 2020, and it benefited from 2 extra years.
+Since TeamLab Planets is basically an extension of TeamLab Borderless, it is programmed to last until the end of 2023.
+I have confidence, though, that it will last longer because it was initially programmed to last until 2020, and it benefited from 3 extra years.

 Path to follow